Tavisco/Palmkedex/README.md

 </p>
 Palmkedex is a Pokedex for Palm OS devices.
 It's compatible with every version of PalmOS, and supports almost any display combo!

-It contains all 905 Pokémons avaliable at the [PokeAPI](https://pokeapi.co/), which is the data source for this project.
+It contains all 1010 Pokémons avaliable at [PokemonDB](https://pokemondb.net/pokedex/), which is the data source for this project.

-The low-res sprites for all pokemons were scrapped from the [rh-hideout/pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion/tree/master) project.
-Many thanks to them for making the assets public!
-High-res sprites were scrapped from the PokeAPI.
+The sprites were sourced from there, and from the PokeAPI.

 ## Why?
 Why not?
 Palm OS devices are really capable of having a pokedex, and none were really available before this.
 And when playing DS/3DS Pokemon games, you will mostly likely already have a stylus on your hand and guess what, said stylus will work prefectly fine on Palm OS devices but not on your phone!
 So it's a bit more convenient in that use-case.
 And of course, it's another excuse for you to give your trusty PDA a go ;) It was a great way of practice programing, nevertheless.

 ## What is included?
-- [X] All 905 pokemóns
+- [X] All 1010 pokemóns
 - [X] Pokémon Stats
 - [X] Pokémon Pokedex's description
-- [X] Pokémon Sprites (in BMP Palette mode)
+- [X] Pokémon Sprites
 - [X] Type chart effectiveness
 - [X] Filter while typing
 - [X] Support for virtually ALL Palm OS devices (if you cannot run this on a device, please let me know!)